JakubBartoszewicz/DeePaC-vir/README.md

 conda install -c defaults tensorflow-gpu conda install deepacvir
 ```
 DeePaC will be installed automatically.
-Note: TensorFlow 2.0 is not yet supported.

 If you're using `pip`, you need to install CUDA and CuDNN first (see TensorFlow installation guide for details).
 Then
 you can do the same as above: